syatheen/NIDIS/nidis/model/nclimgrid/weekly_resolution/README.txt

                                                                    95: 'tmax_01_nCG'
      Note that this NCEI/PrepRefArraysFromInfoArrays_nClimGrid_At_nCGRes_WArg.py is the initial code structure, have to convert this to final structure.

-??????

-                                                      16: 'CPC_soil_moisture'
+-> PrepRefArraysFromInfoArrays_Indicators_16.py : 16: 'CPC_soil_moisture'
+     Note that this PrepRefArraysFromInfoArrays_Indicators_16.py file  is the initial code structure, have to convert this to final structure.

--> GRACEDA/PrepRefArraysFromInfoArrays_GRACEDA.py :  17: 'GRACE_DA_gw',
+-> GRACEDA/PrepRefArraysFromInfoArrays_GRACEDA_ClimGrid1D.py :  17: 'GRACE_DA_gw',
                                                                 18: 'GRACE_DA_sfsm',
                                                                 19: 'GRACE_DA_rtzsm'
-     Note that this GRACEDA/PrepRefArraysFromInfoArrays_GRACEDA.py is the initial code structure, I have to change this to final structure.
+     Note that this GRACEDA/PrepRefArraysFromInfoArrays_GRACEDA_ClimGrid1D.py is the initial code structure, I have to change this to final structure.
+??????

 -> EDDI/PrepRefArraysFromInfoArrays_EDDI.py :   20: 'EDDI_1wk',
                                                 21: 'EDDI_2wk',